Jayen/StockAppPro/Readme.md

 #StockApp Pro#
-This application provides stock information for companies.<br/>
+This application provides stock information of companies.<br/>
 The application gets the stock information from Yahoo finance and displays the<br/>
 data in a table in a separate window so the user can easily compare stock from different companies.<br/>
 <br/>